acailic/acailic.github.io/_notes/aws-das-review-5.md

 - ETL first with EMR etc.
 - BLOB data
 - Store references to large binary files in S3, not the files themselves.
+### Questions ReadShift
+- You are working as Big Data Analyst of a data warehousing company.
+The company uses RedShift clusters for data analytics.
+For auditing and compliance purpose, you need to monitor API calls to RedShift instance and also provide secured data.
+ Which of the following services helps in this regard ?: CloudTrail logs.
+- You are working as a Big Data analyst of a Financial enterprise which has a large data set that needs to have columnar storage to reduce disk IO.
+It is also required that the data should be queried fast so as to generate reports.
+Which of the following service is best suited for this scenario?:Redshift
+- You are working for a data warehouse company that uses Amazon RedShift cluster.
+It is required that VPC flow logs is used to monitor all COPY and UNLOAD traffic of the cluster that moves in and out of the VPC.
+Which of the following helps you in this regard ?:By enabling Enhanced VPC routing on the Amazon Redshift cluster
+- You are working for a data warehousing company that has large datasets (20TB of structured data and 20TB of unstructured data).
+They are planning to host this data in AWS with unstructured data storage on S3.
+At first they are planning to migrate the data to AWS and use it for basic analytics and are not worried about performance.
+ Which of the following options fulfills their requirement?:node type ds2.xlarge.
+Since they are not worried about performance, storage (ds) is more important than computing power (dc,) and expensive 8xlarge instances aren't necessary.
+- Which of the following services allows you to directly run SQL queries against exabytes of unstructured data in Amazon S3?:Redshift Spectrum.
+RDS cannot query S3 data directly.
 ### Amazon RDS
 - Hosted relational database
 - Amazon Aurora